 Note: You must manage health and safety rules and regulations when using a residential property for business.

-COMMERCIAL CCTV USAGE: You can protect your property with cameras and surveillance.
+The law allows you to protect your property with cameras and surveillance.
 The ICO CCTV Code of Practice explains how to follow the Data Protection Act.

-RENEWING A LEASE: Most tenants will have the right to renew a commercial property lease when it ends.
+Most tenants will have the right to renew a commercial property lease when it ends.
 But, some business tenancies do not have automatic renewal rights.

-COMMERCIAL EPC: Check if your business property needs a commercial Energy Performance Certificate (EPC).
+Check if your business property needs a commercial Energy Performance Certificate (EPC).
 Find out how to apply, commercial EPC exemptions, and the penalties involved.

-LAND OR BUILDINGS: The right to contest means you can ask the government to sell property that is vacant or underused.
+The right to contest means you can ask the government to sell property that is vacant or underused.
 Learn how to find and contact government agencies, councils, and public bodies.

-RENTING A BUSINESS PROPERTY: The section explains the responsibilities of tenants in commercial property agreements.
+The section explains the responsibilities of tenants in commercial property agreements.
 Check the rules for a tenant on health and safety, repairs and maintenance, and moving out.

-WORKING TEMPERATURES: Employers must provide their workers with 'reasonable' workplace temperatures.
+Employers must provide their workers with 'reasonable' workplace temperatures.
 Check what the law says about working temperatures in the United Kingdom.